vieirafrancisco/twitter-fake-account-recognition/README.md

     'profile_image_url':                    The profile image URL
     'profile_image_url_https':              The profile image URL in https

-_Obs: The attributes based in tweets it's relative to 200 tweets in the user's timeline, but some accounts don't have this amount of tweets, that is the result will be less than this quantity_
+_Obs: The attributes based in tweets it's relative to 200 tweets in the user's timeline_